If you are planning to get a master’s degree, then there’s a good chance you may also be looking into graduate school scholarship opportunities.

 Unigo goes a step further than some of the others by offering their own scholarships, and not in trifling amounts.
 Some of the graduate school scholarships they offer amount up to $10,000 simply by applying for their awards.

 Unigo has awarded approximately $500,000 in scholarships.
 What kind of scholarships do they offer?
-They offer up something a little—okay, a lot—different than most.
+They offer up something a little—okay, a lot—different from most.

 Check out these offerings: